jenniferschaper/covid_dashPy/Readme.md

 # Adaptation of CDC's All-Cause Excess Mortality Dashboard

-This repo uses CDC data on excess mortality (generated to estimate the impacts of COVID-19) as an exercise in quickly building and deploying interactive data visualizations to the web, because these are the cornerstone of exploratory data analysis.
+This repo uses CDC data on COVID-19-related excess mortality as an exercise in exploratory data analysis, critiquing and designing interactive data visualizations, and deploying these to the web.

 csv from: https://data.cdc.gov/api/views/xkkf-xrst/rows.csv?accessType=DOWNLOAD&bom=true&format=true%20target=